Skip to Main Content

 Program Support

 GSA’s programs are developed, supported, and enhanced through four program support elements: advocacy, communications, student group support, and program evaluation.
 These elements ensure that GSA develops its programs and resources so that they are accessible, inviting, and responsive to the needs of all segments of the graduate community.
-GSA is committed to giving students access to resources needed to achieve their scholarly, personal, and professional goals by recognizing the importance of student well-being, students with families, and student groups.
+GSA is committed to giving students access to resources needed to achieve their scholarly, personal, and professional goals by recognizing the importance of student wellness, student groups, and students with families.

 Advocacy

-GSA makes every attempt to assess and to respond to the concerns of Duke graduate students.
-The Child Care Subsidy, and efforts to recognize and promote best practices in graduate student mentoring, are examples of initiatives that arose from GSA’s response to students’ expressed needs and concerns.
+GSA makes every attempt to assess and respond to the concerns of Duke graduate students.
+The Child Care Subsidy for Ph.D. students, the Mentoring Toolkit, and Duke OPTIONS are examples of initiatives that arose from GSA’s response to students’ expressed needs and concerns.
 In many instances, GSA is the initial point of contact for graduate students, offering informal counseling, advising, and follow-up.

 Communications

-• The Graduate School’s listserv and social media platforms deliver timely, targeted, and relevant information to keep students informed about GSA events and other university programs.
+• The Graduate School’s monthly newsletter and social media platforms deliver timely, targeted, and relevant information to keep students informed about GSA events and other university resources.

-• The e-newsletter highlights student issues, features student profiles, and identifies useful resources.
-To subscribe to the e-newsletter, visit gradschool.duke.edu/about/e-newsletter.
+• The school’s monthly newsletter highlights student news and recognition, features student profiles, and identifies useful resources.
+All Graduate School students are automatically subscribed to the newsletter.

-• The online Student Handbook and Student Resources sections of The Graduate School website help students quickly find the information they need.
+• The online Current Students Guide and Student Life sections of The Graduate School website help students quickly find the information they need.

 Student Group Support

-GSA advises and assists a number of graduate student organizations, including but not limited to: the Black Graduate and Professional Student Association, the Bouchet Society, Duke Chinese Students and Scholars Association, DukeOUT, the Hurston-James Society, the Graduate and Professional Student Government, GradParents Group, Duke F1RSTS, the Society for the Advancement of Chicanos Native Americans in Science, the Society of Duke Fellows, and Women in Science and Engineering.
+GSA advises and assists a number of graduate student organizations, including but not limited to these: the Black Graduate and Professional Student Association, the Bouchet Society, Duke Chinese Students and Scholars Association, DukeOUT, the Hurston-James Society, the Graduate and Professional Student Government, oSTEM, GradParents, Duke F1RSTS, the Society for the Advancement of Chicanos and Native Americans in Science, the Society of Duke Fellows, and Women in Science and Engineering.
 Graduate student groups help GSA invest its resources into programming that addresses the specific needs of various segments of the graduate community that may not be addressed within academic disciplines.

 Program Evaluation